kzillehu/my_riscv_core/README.md

-# my_riscv_core
-TL-Verilog code to implement a few instructions for the RISC-V Core.
-Based on the instructions of Steve Hoover course on LF-Build RISC-V Core
+# My RISC-V Core Processor

+## Getting started

+A Simplified RISC-V processor implemented to for a few instructions.

+## Authors and acknowledgment

+Author: Zille Huma Kamal

+Acknowledgment: Based on the instructions in the LF-RISC-V Core Processor course by [Steve Hoover](https://github.com/stevehoover)